LL Cool J Works with Procter & Gamble to Help Widen The Screen for Underrepresented creators

 THE PROBLEM IS CLEAR

-In 2018, P&G, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios launched Queen Collective, a mentoring and talent development program designed to give women filmmakers of color a platform to share important stories from their unique perspective.
-Now in its third year, the Queen Collective is enabling more female directors and other creatives to produce their original documentaries and share their perspective through film.
+In 2018, P&G, Queen Latifah, Flavor Unit Entertainment, and Tribeca Studios launched the Queen Collective, a mentoring and talent development program designed to give women filmmakers of color a platform to share important stories from their unique perspective.
+Now in its fourth year, the Queen Collective is enabling more female directors and other creatives than ever before to produce their original documentaries and scripted shorts, sharing their perspective through film.

 In recognition of the many lives lost, we want to reclaim the time stolen from Black communities to share life-affirming stories of joy, love, and resilience.
 P&G teamed up with SATURDAY MORNING, Tribeca Studios, and multiple Black storytellers to create scripted stories told in 8 minutes and 46 seconds.